New Haven Chargers

-The New Haven Chargers are the athletic teams that represent the University of New Haven, located in West Haven, Connecticut, in NCAA Division II intercollegiate sports.
-The Chargers' 18 varsity athletics teams, seven men's and 11 women's, compete as members of the Northeast-10 Conference, with the exception of women's rugby (added for Fall 2021) which competes under USA Rugby.
-New Haven has been a member of the NE10 since 2008.
+The New Haven Chargers are the athletic teams that represent the University of New Haven, located in West Haven, Connecticut, in NCAA Division I intercollegiate sports.
+The Chargers' 20 varsity athletics teams, eight men's and 12 women's, compete as members of the Northeast Conference, with the exception of women's rugby which competes under USA Rugby.
+New Haven was previously a member of the Northeast-10 Conference from 2008 until their reclassification from NCAA Division II to I on July 1, 2025.

-In 2016-2017, the women's volleyball and baseball team won Northeast-10 Conference championships.
-Overall 12-of-16 teams qualified for postseason play, while six teams (men's & women's cross country, volleyball, baseball, women's lacrosse and softball) advanced to the NCAA Championships.
+In 2016–17, the women's volleyball and baseball team won Northeast-10 Conference championships.
+Overall twelve of sixteen teams qualified for postseason play, while six teams (men's & women's cross country, volleyball, baseball, women's lacrosse and softball) advanced to the NCAA Championships.
 Six Chargers were named All-Americans following their respective seasons; Zach Voytek (football), Tyler Condit (football), Kendall Cietek (women's lacrosse), Nicole Belanger (women's lacrosse), Hannah Johnson (women's lacrosse) and Robert Petrillo (baseball).
 Off the fields, courts and tracks, the Chargers 300-plus student-athletes combined for a 3.01 grade point average in the Spring of 2017, the 18th straight season with a cumulative GPA of 3.0 or higher.
 Additionally, 343 Chargers received NE10 Commissioner's Honor Roll accolades, while 163 were named to the New Haven Dean's List.